zdravkov/kendo-docs/api/wrappers/jsp/splitter.md

         <kendo:splitter-layoutChange>
             <script>
                 function(e) {
-                    // Code to handle the LayoutChange event.
+                    // Code to handle the layoutChange event.
                 }
             </script>
         </kendo:splitter-layoutChange>
     </kendo:splitter>

 ### <kendo:splitter-resize>

 Triggered when a pane is resized.